 b.
-The policy at a minimum shall indicate those patients eligible for the program, the hours the program is offered, the length of visiting time, personnel responsible for monitoring the prohttp://docs.legis.wisconsin.gov/code/admin_code WISCONSIN ADMINISTRATIVE CODE gram, program monitoring requirements for infection control and the physical location of the visit.
+The policy at a minimum shall indicate those patients eligible for the program, the hours the program is offered, the length of visiting time, personnel responsible for monitoring the program, program monitoring requirements for infection control and the physical location of the visit.